deadlyvipers/dojo_rules/introduction.md

-"On my way to becoming a GitHub Master"
+"Oh my way to becoming a GitHub Master"